caseybn/Weather_Station_Data_Summary/README.md

 ### 1) Objectives:
 a.
 To automate the summarization process of data collected daily at Elizabeth Woods in preparation for use in a water balance model.
 Summaries necessary include daily averages and daily sums.
 Since my water balance model is run on a bi-weekly timestep it will also be necessary to have bi-weekly sums and averages.

+I believe this will only take a couple lines of code in base R.  See https://stackoverflow.com/questions/37575785/r-group-by-date-and-summarize-the-values

 b.
-Output visuals to display changes in weather conditions throughout the growing season
+Output visuals to display changes in weather conditions throughout the growing season This is interesting and has the potential for an R-Shiny.
+Given that the data summary part will be straightforward, you need to think about how to expand this project (for class).
+R-Shiny is one way to share your results and allow others to explore your data online.
+Another option would be to generalize the problem 1a above.
+For example, what if you wrote a function that takes the air csv and given a series of arguments, summarizes it for any time step and any variable then returns a table and a figure for up to date data?
+This could also be an R-Shiny.

 ### 2) Data Sources:
 a.
 Data is collected directly from the site and located within this repo.